Ikea acquires AI imaging startup Geomagical Labs to supercharge room visualisations – TechCrunch

 Ikea, the Swedish home furnishings and decor giant, has been one of the leaders among retailers when it comes to adapting to tech innovations that impact its business, being one of the first to launch augmented reality applications, partnering with others to develop smart home devices and launching a business unit to build that out further, investing in relevant startups, and even picking up of logistics startups to expand its reach.
-Today, it’s taking another step in that trajectory with a tech acquisition: the company has acquired Geomagical Labs, an AI imaging startup based out of Mountain View.
+Today, it’s taking another step in that trajectory with a tech acquisition: the company, by way of Ingka Group (founded by the founder of Ikea, and the primary franchisor of Ikea and owner of Ikea.com), has acquired Geomagical Labs, an AI imaging startup based out of Mountain View.

-Geomagical Labs has a number of computer vision-based technologies in the works right now, but its first product — which allows a user to quickly scan a room using any smartphone, render that into a 3D picture, remove all the furniture in it, and then, in the words of Geomagical’s founder and CEO Brian Totty, “play dress up” by adding in new items.
-This will be implemented by Ikea into its website and apps to let people start to create more accurate visualisations of their spaces, and how they would look with Ikea pieces in them.
-To be clear, Ikea already had developed an AR-based visualisation tool, as one of the first to use Apple’s AR developer kit a few years ago, but this represents a far more accurate and useful development on that (and will give Ikea the tools to build more in the future in house).
+Geomagical Labs has not had a lot of fanfare, but quietly it’s been developing a number of computer vision-based technologies.
+Its first product — which allows a user to quickly scan a room using any smartphone, render that into a panoramic 3D picture in a few minutes, remove all the furniture in it, and then, in the words of Geomagical’s founder and CEO Brian Totty, “play dress up” by adding in new items to scale — will be implemented by Ikea into its website and apps to let people start to create more accurate visualisations of their spaces, and how they would look with Ikea pieces in them.

-We believe ikea has exceptional furnishing knowledge.
-Understanding life at home and possibilities.
-Here what we’re trying to do is give this home furnishing knowledge through their mobile phones.

-A simple intuitive interactive 3d platform.
-The user can take their mobile phones with the standard camera in the phone.
-Take a panoramic picture of the room and from that in a couple of minutes the picture is a 3d pic and the user can take out pieces of furniture put in other pieces, change settings and in photo quality see how the design is possible.
+To be clear, Ikea already had developed an AR-based visualisation tool, as one of the first to use Apple’s AR developer kit a few years ago, but this represents a far more accurate and useful development on that, besides also giving Ikea the tools to build more features and tools in the future in house.

 (That is the kind of technology that is always useful, but perhaps especially right now, when physical stores are being shut down in many countries around the world to stave off spread of the coronavirus.)